contentful/live-preview/examples/README.md

 ## next-app-router (recommended)

-- Client-Side Hydration: This setup integrates client components, facilitating the client-side hydration of HTML, CSS, and JavaScript.
-This feature enables the use of hooks for instant live updates directly in the browser.
-- Real-Time Live Updates: Features a live update system that allows fields to dynamically update as edits are made, providing immediate feedback without requiring a save action.
+This example uses [client components](https://nextjs.org/docs/app/getting-started/server-and-client-components), enabling the page to update in real time as changes are made.
+No need to manually save for updates to take effect.

-## next-14-app-router-ssr
+## next-app-router-rsc

-- Server-Side Rendering (SSR) Focus: This example exclusively utilizes server-side rendering, with minimal client-side interactions limited to loading the Live Preview SDK in a standalone script.
-- Conditional Revalidation: Configured to trigger a revalidation process through a designated endpoint whenever changes are saved in Contentful, it then forcefully reloads the iframe, effective after 5-seconds..
+This example uses [server components](https://nextjs.org/docs/app/getting-started/server-and-client-components).
+A lightweight standalone script initializes the Live Preview SDK and triggers revalidation via a specified endpoint whenever changes are saved in Contentful.
+Your preview site is automatically reloaded following each auto-save event, which occurs every 5 seconds.

 ## next-pages-router

-- Integration with Pages Router: Demonstrates how to utilize the `@contentful/live-preview` SDK within a Next.js Pages Router setup.
+This example demonstrates how to utilize the `@contentful/live-preview` SDK within a Next.js Pages Router setup.

 ## Remix

-- Remix Framework Compatibility: Provides an example of how to integrate the `@contentful/live-preview` SDK with a Remix application.
+This example demonstrates how to utilize the `@contentful/live-preview` SDK within a Remix application.

 ## Vanilla JS

-- Offers a basic demonstration of employing the `@contentful/live-preview` SDK within a straightforward Vanilla JavaScript environment.
+This example demonstrates how to utilize the `@contentful/live-preview` SDK within a straightforward Vanilla JavaScript environment.

 ## Gatsby

-- Limited Gatsby Support: Currently, while Inspector Mode is operational in Gatsby, there is an issue with live updates.
-Due to Gatsby's unique processing of data from the Content Preview API into its GraphQL schema, live updates via the Live Preview SDK are not supported.
+Currently, while Inspector Mode is operational in Gatsby, there is an issue with live updates.
+Due to Gatsby's unique processing of data from the Content Preview API / Contentful Sync API into its GraphQL schema, live updates via the Live Preview SDK are not supported.

 ## Content Source Maps GraphQL